 But in order to fully soak up and appreciate the small island atmosphere, I’d recommend a two or three night stay – and where better than a traditional stone house – that of Halkis Muses.

 **This post includes affiliate links.
 For more info, see here.
 Despite any complimentary services received, all opinions remain my own**

-Having had experience of what it’s like to undertake a mammoth update of a guidebook, I decided to take some more time and actually stay a couple of nights on this albeit small Greek island.
+Having had experience of what it’s like to undertake a mammoth update of a guidebook, I decided to take my own advice and stay some more time on this albeit small Greek island.
 Imagine my delight when Halkis Muses offered to accommodate me.